xsdk-project/MathPackagesTraining2020/_lessons/nonlinear_solvers_petsc/lesson.md

 $$

 arise in countless settings in computational science.
-Unlike their linear counterparts, direct methods for general nonlinear systems do not exist!
+Unlike their linear counterparts, direct methods for general nonlinear systems do not exist.
 Iterative methods are required!

 In this lesson, we will do some hands-on exploration, solving a model nonlinear problem using the nonlinear solvers from the PETSc library.